iconify/api/README.md

 If you want to customise config, fork this repo, customise source code, then build Docker image and deploy API.

+To run a Docker image, run `docker run -d -p 3000:3000 iconify/api` (change first 3000 to port you want to run API on).

 ## How to use it

 First, you need to install NPM dependencies and run build script: